 1. Sometimes I’m really mad at you

-…and them I’m consumed by guilt because I shouldn’t be mad at you.
+…and then I’m overwhelmed by guilt because I shouldn’t be mad at you.
 No one gets mad at people who die of cancer.
 No one would have said “How selfish of Kevin to have that heart attack, how could he?”

 I know, of course I know, that yours was an illness like any other.
-And yet there are times – like when I bought my house and realised how desperately I needed your help with the DIY; my graduation day only two months after you died when your empty seat was so apparent; Becky’s wedding when mum walked her down the aisle and it should have been you; every time one of her children, your wonderful grandsons, makes us smile and it breaks my heart because you never met them and you’ll never know – yes, there are times when I feel angry with you.
+And yet there are times – like when I bought my house and realised how desperately I needed your help with the DIY; my graduation day only two months after you died when your empty seat was all I could see; Becky’s wedding when mum walked her down the aisle and it should have been you – yes, there are times when I feel so angry with you.
 Times when I wonder how you could do it to us, why you made that decision in spite of what it meant for the people you left behind.

 But I suppose it’s okay to be angry sometimes, understandable perhaps.
 Even if that’s just to highlight what a mountain there is to climb before we can truly understand mental illness.
 Because mental illness really IS just like cancer and other physical illnesses.
 Just like cancer, it doesn’t discriminate.
-It doesn’t care how many people love you, or how big your house is, or how much money you have in the bank.
+It doesn’t care how many people love you, or how successful you are, or how much money you have in the bank.

 And just like cancer, mental illness can be terminal.
 You can fight it with everything you have and you can still lose.
-So I understand, Dad, that what might feel like a choice to other people, was not a choice for you.
+So I think I understand, Dad, that what might feel like a choice to other people, was not a choice for you.

 2. There was nothing anyone could have done